 I recommend using Telcel.
 They have the largest network setup in the country.
 You get service almost anywhere and you can pay as you go very easily and cheaply.

 If you’re just going to be staying in major cities like Mexico City or Guadalajara, then Movistar is fine.
 It’s easy to buy a SIM card and to top it up.

-What to Know Before You Go
+What to Know Before You Arrive in Mexico

 Is your phone unlocked for international use?
 This is mostly aimed at American travelers.
 Most European phones are sold unlocked.
 However, regardless of where you are based if you have a phone contract and you are still paying your phone off, you will likely have to call your provider and ask them to unlock your phone.